lgw2/lgw2.github.io/_teaching/csci112-summer-2021/syllabus.md

 ## Course outcomes

 By the end of the course, students should be able to:
+* Navigate a Linux operating system using the command line.
+* Use `vim` to edit files.
+* Use `git` to version control their work.
 * Write code using C syntax.
-* Build computer programs using the C language
+* Build computer programs using the C language.
 * Take advantage of major capabilities of the C language, including pointers, dynamic memory allocation and structs.
 * Apply the power of pointers, structs and strings to C programs.
+* Apply the programming knowledge you learned to solve basic real-world problems.

+*If we have time to cover C++, students will also be able to:*
 * Write object oriented code in C++.
 * Build object oriented computer programs using C++.
-* Apply the programming knowledge you learned to solve basic real-world problems.
-* Explain the difference between procedural programming and object oriented programming
+* Explain the difference between procedural programming and object oriented programming.

 ## Grading

 You will be graded on the following:
-* 15 classwork assignments (small programming problems; full credit for good attempts): 15%
+* 15 classwork assignments: 15%
 * 6 labs: 36%
 * 3 programs: 30%
 * 3 quizes: 20%